bikeshaving/crank/website/documents/guides/08-reusable-logic.md

 ### context.props
 The current props of a component can be accessed via the readonly context property `props`.
 We recommended that you access props within components via its parameters or context iterators when writing components.
 The `props` property can be useful when you need to access a component’s current props from within an extension or helper function.

-### context.value
-Similarly, the most recently rendered value of a component is accessible via the readonly context property `value`.
-Again, we recommend that you access rendered values via the many methods described in [the guide on accessing rendered values](./lifecycles#accessing-rendered-values) or via [the `crank-ref` prop](./special-props-and-tags#crank-ref), but it can be useful to access the current value synchronously when writing helper context methods.

-Depending on the state of the component, the accessed value can be an node, a string, an array of nodes and strings, or `undefined`.

 ### context.provide and context.consume
-**Warning:** This API is more unstable than others, and the method names and behavior of components which use this method may change.

 Crank allows you to provide data to all of a component’s descendants via the methods `provide` and `consume`.
 The `provide` method sets a “provision” under a specific key, and the `consume` method retrieves the value set under a specific key by the nearest ancestor.

 ```ts